Andy Warhol Complete Portfolios

 In the early 1960s, Andy Warhol was a successful and established commercial illustrator.
 Creating works based on popular imagery, Warhol had his first show of pop paintings in the Bonwit Teller department store display window in New York, and he was linked to other prominent artists such as Roy Lichtenstein, Wayne Thiebaud and James Rosenquist.

 Warhol had his first solo gallery show July of ‘62 in Los Angeles at the Ferus Gallery where he showcased 32 paintings of Campbell’s Soup Cans in a single line instead of a grid.
 Warhol received mixed reviews, and he quoted, “Let everyone else decide if it’s good or bad, whether they love it or hate it.
-While they are deciding, make even more art.”
-(The Philosophy of Andy Warhol) Warhol continued his work and produced recognizable portraits of notable figures such as Marilyn Monroe, Elizabeth Taylor, Elvis, Jackie and more.
+While they are deciding, make even more art” (The Philosophy of Andy Warhol).
+The artist would go on to create two print portfolios of the Campbell’s Soup cans, one in 1968 and on in 1969.
+Warhol continued his work and produced recognizable portraits of notable figures such as Marilyn Monroe, Elizabeth Taylor, Elvis, Jackie Kennedy, and more.

-Series from this time include Marilyn, Campbell’s Soup Cans, and Cow.
-The Revolver Gallery inventory features a wide range of Warhol originals that capture his multi-dimensional subjects and the evolution of his artistic style.
+Some of Andy Warhol’s most notable complete portfolios include the Campbell’s Soups (I & II), Marilyn Monroe, Mao, Mick Jagger, Reigning Queens, Cowboys and Indians, and more.
+The Revolver Gallery inventory features a wide range of Warhol portfolios that capture his multi-dimensional subjects and the evolution of his artistic style.